remeedev/cli-text-editor/README.md

 04/10/2023:
 1. Added function to delete a specific line
 1. command to cancel current cmd
+1. ctrl z
+1. Inner file help command
+1. Function to delete multiple lines in file

 # TODO

-- ctrl z
-- Help command
 - Ability to have multiple files
 - Ability to change settings